 This sounds like an old-fashioned piece of advice, but that doesn’t make it any less true!
 Drink one 8-ounce glass of water 20 minutes or so before every single meal.
 You will get in some hydration and you might feel full enough to pass on that second helping.

 Being healthy means more than just exercising and eating right!
 No matter how healthy someone might look on the outside, there are processes going on inside that can’t be seen without testing and imaging.
-So, don’t be a slacker about getting flu vaccinations, yearly health checkups, doing any other tests your doctor might recommend (like mammograms or prostate screening), see your chiropractor, get your vision checked, and see the dentist at least once a year to ensure that your good health stays that way!
+So, don’t be a slacker about getting flu vaccinations, yearly health checkups, doing any other tests your doctor might recommend (like mammograms or prostate screening), seeing your chiropractor, getting your vision checked, and seeing the dentist at least once a year to ensure that your good health stays that way!

 Right now, your mind is saying “YES!
 More SLEEP!” but we know what goes on in real life.
 Busy schedules, late-night meetings, that email from your mom that has you worried enough to call her, all those little things that can interrupt your sleep pattern.
 While you can’t do anything about mom, you can stop looking at social media, shopping on Amazon and watching the next Orange is the New Black season.
 Make changes to ensure that you get at least 7 hours of sleep each night, minimum.
 Allowing the body to rest is every bit as important as eating right and exercising.